-Get a basic understanding of web application architecture with our 5-minute guide.
+Get a good understanding of web application architecture with our comprehensive guide.

 What is Web Application Architecture